ecwpz91/ecwpz91.github.io/_posts/2017-11-18-Getting and Installing Firefox Quantum.md

 Which makes the above scripts a little more interesting because it reveals a trade off between installation portability, and maintenance.
 Consider what happens when specifications change?
 Or, how about if there is an update to the tarball source file download URL?
 Is this really keeping track of in the future?
 Maybe, or maybe not - it depends on who you ask.

 Anyway, hope this helps satisfy ones craving for the latest browser tech.
-If you want this to only to be available to yourself - that's easy!
+If you want this only available to yourself - that's easy!
 Set `dir=$HOME` in step #1, `NEW_DESKD="$HOME/.local/share/applications"` in step #2, and drop `sudo` privileges for both commands.

 See you space cowboy...